i3drobotics/stereo-vision-toolkit/README.md

 #### Automatic install
 Some libraries have been moved to be externally downloaded to reduce the repostiory size.
 To download these libraries use the '3rdparty.bat' script provided in 'scripts'.
 This will download the libraries of the correct versions to the correct folders.
 *Note: This process builds boost with the required boost libraries so will take some time to complete.*
+*Note: These scripts use command line features that are only avaiable in Windows 10 'curl' and 'tar'.
+If you are on a Windows 8 or lower machine you will need to install the Windows version of these commands and add them to your PATH variable.*
 ```
 cd PATH_TO_REPO/scripts
 3rdparty.bat